• Skip to primary navigation

 A candy bar train is so much fun to make!

-Easier than gingerbread houses, these holiday candy trains can be a new tradition for your family to do together.
-If you're looking for easy Christmas crafts, this idea is totally unique!
+These holiday candy trains can be a new tradition for your family to do together.
+If you’re looking for easy Christmas crafts, this idea is totally unique!
+And it’s totally easier than gingerbread houses.

-We made a Candy Train every year.
+Growing up, we made a Christmas Candy Train every year.
 They look super festive and are a great decoration to have at the holidays.

 Candy Bar Christmas Trains are a fun thing to do throughout the holiday season with friends and family and make for a super fun excuse to gather everyone together.